-Global attribute list.
+Global attribute list

 An attribute list that is specified independent of a C function prototype in order to specify global information to the CodeBridge Builder rather than information specific to a given C parameter.
 Global attribute lists are delimited by "[#" and "#]".
-(Contrast with the term parameter attribute list.)
+Contrast with parameter attribute list (on page 223).

-Omitted argument.
+Omitted argument

 A COBOL argument that is not supplied in the CALL statement, either because it is specified as OMITTED or is omitted from the end of the list of possible arguments that could be specified in the USING phrase of the CALL statement.

-Parameter.
+Parameter

 In CodeBridge documentation, the term "parameter" refers to the C data item specified in the C function header and prototype.
 The return value is also considered a parameter.
-(Contrast with the term argument.)
+Contrast with argument (on page 221).

-Parameter attribute.
+Parameter attribute

 An attribute used in a parameter attribute list.
 There are four categories of parameter attribute: argument number, base, base modifier, and direction,

-Parameter attribute list.
+Parameter attribute list

 An attribute list associated with a parameter or return value of a C function prototype and specific to that parameter or return value.
 A parameter attribute list is delimited by "[[" and "]]".
-(Contrast with the term global attribute list.)
+Contrast with global attribute list (on page 223).

-P-scaling.
+P-scaling

 The effect of using the P symbol in the PICTURE character-string of a COBOL data item.

-Prototype.
+Prototype

 The C definition of the manner in which a function is called, including the return data type, name, and parameter data types for the function.
 A calling convention may also be included.

+Shared object

-Shared object.
-The UNIX form of a dynamically-loadable support module.
+The UNIX form of a dynamically-loadable support module (on page 224).
 Shared object files usually have the extension .so.

-Support module.
+Support module

 A dynamically-loadable extension to the runtime.
-Support modules may be provided by Liant or an independent software vendor.
+Support modules may be provided by Micro Focus or an independent software vendor.
 They are provided on Windows as a DLL file (.dll) and on UNIX as a shared object file (.so).
 CodeBridge is a tool for aiding the development of support modules.

-Template file.
+Template file

 The source file created by a developer to specify to the CodeBridge Builder how to call a C function from COBOL.
 Attribute lists are specified within modified C function prototypes in the template file.